awsdocs/aws-codeartifact-user-guide/doc_source/configure-service-events-codepipeline.md

 ## Create the EventBridge rule<a name="configure-service-events-codepipeline-create-rule"></a>

  To create the rule, use the `put-rule` command with the `--name` and `--event-pattern` parameters\.
 The event pattern specifies values that are matched against the contents of each event\.
 The target is triggered if the pattern matches the event\.
-For example, the following pattern matches CodeArtifact events from the `myrepo` repository in the `mydomain` domain\.
+For example, the following pattern matches CodeArtifact events from the `myrepo` repository in the `my-domain` domain\.

 ```
 aws events put-rule --name MyCodeArtifactRepoRule --event-pattern \
     '{"source":["aws.codeartifact"],"detail-type":["CodeArtifact Package Version State Change"],
-    "detail":{"domainName":["mydomain"],"domainOwner":["123456789012"],"repositoryName":["myrepo"]}}'
+    "detail":{"domainName":["my-domain"],"domainOwner":["domain-owner-id"],"repositoryName":["myrepo"]}}'
 ```

 ## Create the EventBridge rule target<a name="configure-service-events-codepipeline-create-rule-target"></a>